-BOOK NEWS: Finishing up a new novel...stay tuned.
+BOOK NEWS: New novel due in 2016 from Houghton Mifflin Harcourt.
+Title tba.
 In the meantime, the audio version of When We Were the Kennedys: A Memoir from Mexico, Maine. is out, and Readers' Digest selected it as one of "Seven Books You Should Be Listening to Now."
 The book has finally dropped off the Maine Sunday Telegram bestseller list after 72 weeks.
 Not a bad run.
 The book won the 2012 May Sarton Memoir Award for best woman's memoir published in U.S. and Canada.
 Also the Maine Literary Award for memoir.
 It was also the runner-up for the 2012 New England Book Festival Award in autobiography.
 My favorite reviews for When We Were the Kennedys: A Memoir from Mexico, Maine appeared in The New Yorker online (link), the Boston Globe, Down East Magazine, Reader's Digest, and The Washingtonian, Kirkus, and Publishers Weekly, and many other papers and magazines.
 Lots of other things in the works, so stay tuned.

 FOR PUBLIC EVENTS: If you want a speaker for an event, e-mail me on this site.
 Go to Scheduled Events first to propose a date.
 I'm pretty booked lately, and most book-group visits aren't listed on my calendar.